-Program C offers four types of pensions based on combinations of Service Credit, earned Service Credit, Vesting Service, age and/or health.
+Program A offers four types of pensions based on combinations of Service Credit, Vesting Service, age and/or health.
 This section will help you determine which pension type you qualify for and which meets your personal needs.
 The pension types are: